Location: 41 miles southeast of Glenwood Springs, 100 miles southwest of Denver and 28 miles north of Gunnison.

 Panoramic views accompany every step of this great, easy hike along an old mining road to Yule Pass, where sweeping views extend to the peaks rising beyond Yule Creek, Purple Canyon and the Upper Slater River Valleys.
-Near at hand Purple and Treasure Mountains tower overhead.
+Nearer at hand Purple and Treasure Mountains tower overhead.

 Distance: 13.2 miles (Round Trip)

-This hike ascends the beautiful Oh Be Joyful Valley through wildflower-filled meadows to pretty Blue Lake cradled beneath Purple Mountain and Afley Peak.
+This hike ascends the beautiful Oh Be Joyful valley through wildflower-filled meadows to pretty Blue Lake cradled beneath Purple Mountain and Afley Peak.
 Along the way views unfold to the panorama of 12,000-ft. peaks ringing the head of the valley.

 Distance: 5.8 miles (Round Trip)

 This is one of the most scenic hikes in the Hunter-Fryingpan area.
 Starting at 10,730-ft., the trail climbs on moderate grades through acres of meadows awash in wildflowers to two beautiful lakes.

 Distance: 7.8 miles (Round Trip)

 Great views of the Collegiate Peaks and the Elk Mountains beyond, solitude and a good workout are your rewards for hiking this lightly used trail to a pass high in the Williams Mountains.